Peg Perego Primo Viaggio SIP 5-70 Convertible Review

 Harness Adjuster and Use: To tighten the harness, pull on the harness adjuster strap on the front of the restraint.
 The harness release button is located under the cover through a slit in the fabric.

 LATCH: The PV has 2 separately adjusted LATCH straps that slide along a metal bar on the side of the seat (à la a Britax convertible); when placed in the forward position, they are used rear-facing, and when in the back position, they are used forward-facing.
 The LATCH connectors are the deluxe push-on style connectors.
 There is a storage area on the base under the seat pan (where the child sits) to store the LATCH connectors and the tether strap stores at the top of the carseat when not in use.
-The tether strap is to be used forward-facing only.
 While tethering a forward-facing child restraint with a harness is always recommended, a top tether is not required for this seat.

 Note: Peg allows lower anchor (LATCH) use to 40 lbs. unless it’s otherwise specified in the vehicle manual.
 There is a misprint in the instruction manual that states 30 lbs. as the maximum LATCH weight limit, but I have verified that it is indeed 40 lbs.
 Above that weight or at any time, it’s perfectly fine to install with the seatbelt.